 - Flexibility and spirit of adventure

-- Ability to work with people different from you
+- Professionalism and ability to work in a team with people different from you

 - Humor.
 This is Cambodia, nothing happens as planned.
 So we need someone who can roll with the punches and see the fun in experiences that sometimes come disguised as frustrating events…!

 - Professional reference from at least one former employer

 - Full travel and medical insurance

 - Expand your professional skills – Work alongside a team of passionate and experienced vets and experience a wide range of infectious diseases and species of animals from cats and dogs to monkeys and cattle.